 Instead, you have to eat FAT.

 That’s right, f-a-t fat.
 That doesn’t mean “fattening” foods like grains and sugars.
-I’m talking about HEALTHY fats.
+It means HEALTHY fats.
 Here’s what the breakdown should look like.

 - 80% of your daily calories should be fats like avocado, avocado oil, coconut oil, MCT oil, red palm oil, or extra virgin olive oil